NCAR/MPAS-vortex-tracker/README.md

 creates executable: `mpas_to_latlon`

 If you have never interpolated a particular mesh before, `mpas_to_latlon` will first create a save file.
 The save file will contain expensive triangulation information and a time variable.
-To create the save file, run `mpas_to_latlon` on a file that has the variables latCell, lonCell and xtime. init.nc is such a file. `mpas_to_latlon` will create the save file in the path defined in the environmental variable TMPDIR.
-Set the environmental variable `$TMPDIR` and make it with mkdir, if it doesn't exist already.
+To create the save file, run `mpas_to_latlon` on a file that has the variables latCell, lonCell and xtime. init.nc is such a file. `mpas_to_latlon` will create the save file in the path defined in the environmental variable `TMPDIR`.
+Set the environmental variable `TMPDIR` and make it with mkdir, if it doesn't exist already.
 Finally, execute `mpas_to_latlon`.
-Ask for a field that is in `init.nc`, like precipw.
+Ask for a field that is in `init.nc`, like `precipw`.

 ```
 setenv TMPDIR /glade/scratch/$USER/temp